jim-easterbrook/pywws/src/doc/essentials/dependencies.rst

 Essential
 ---------

-* `Python <http://python.org/>`_ version 2.5 or higher
+* `Python <http://python.org/>`_ version 2.7 or higher, preferably Python 3

-Python 3 is supported, but some things might not work properly.
+If you are stuck on Python 2.5 or 2.6 for some reason you can use the older `"legacy" branch <https://github.com/jim-easterbrook/pywws/tree/legacy>`_ of pywws.
-If you find a problem with Python 3, please send a message to the `mailing list <http://groups.google.com/group/pywws>`_ or submit a `bug report on GitHub <https://github.com/jim-easterbrook/pywws/issues>`_.
+This will not be further developed so you'll be missing out on any improvements made to the main branch.

 * `pip <http://www.pip-installer.org/>`_